CrunchyData/pg_tileserv/docs/content/installation/_index.md

 go install
 ```

-To run the build, set the `DATABASE_URL` to the database you want to connect to, and run the binary.
+To run the build, set the `DATABASE_URL` environment variable to the database you want to connect to, and run the binary.

 ```sh
 export DATABASE_URL=postgres://user:pass@host/dbname